Dianataal/Trello-Ding/README.md

 Code for a Power-Up in Trello that tracks lists with a keyword and the card movement in those.
 Probably.
 Currently made for this: https://trello.com/b/ZoVZDKTr/testroom It wants to be a Power-Up some day.
+Ding because it sort-of dings when something changes.

 Working:
 * Lists with -top data displayed